af-inet/kubestash/README.md

 ## Key interpolation between Credstash and Kubernetes.

 Kubernetes will only let you store secrets if the key conforms to DNS_SUBDOMAIN.
-[1]
+[1] [2]

-rfc1035/rfc1123 subdomain (DNS_SUBDOMAIN): One or more lowercase rfc1035/rfc1123 labels separated by '.' with a maximum length of 253 characters [2]

 So when we move your Credstash table to a Kubernetes secret, we do a simple conversion.